lidongcui/lidongcui.github.io/_pages/cv.md

   * Revise and Resubmit, The Accounting Review
   * The University of Memphis
   * 2024 Southwest Regional Meeting, 2024 Spark Meeting, 2024 JAAF Conference
-  * 2025 Hawaii Accounting Research Conference, 2025 FARS Midyear Meeting, 2025 AAA Annual Meeting (Scheduled)
+  * 2025 Hawaii Accounting Research Conference, 2025 FARS Midyear Meeting, 2025 AAA Annual Meeting

 * Does Income Statement Presentation Affect Earnings Management? (with Abhijit Barua, Steve Lin, and Andrew Sbaraglia)
   * The University of Memphis
   * 2024 Spark Meeting, 2024 JAAF Conference
-  * 2025 AAA Annual Meeting (Scheduled)
+  * 2025 AAA Annual Meeting

 * Do the Three Income Categories and Two Subtotals Under IFRS 18 Enhance the Usefulness of the Income Statement in the U.S.? (with Steve Lin, and Yawen Yang)
   * Revise and Resubmit, Accounting Horizons